Steadying0235/gpu-screen-recorder-fork/README.md

 similar to shadowplay on windows.
 This is the fastest screen recording tool for Linux.

-This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia shadowplay-like instant replay, where only the last few seconds are saved.
+This screen recorder can be used for recording your desktop offline, for live streaming and for nvidia shadowplay-like instant replay, where only the last moments are saved.

+Supported video codecs:
+* H264 (default on Intel)
+* HEVC (default on AMD and NVIDIA)
+* AV1 (not currently supported on NVIDIA if you use GPU Screen Recorder flatpak)

+Supported audio codecs:
+* Opus (default)
+* AAC
+* FLAC

 ## Note
-This software works with x11 and wayland, but when using AMD/Intel or Wayland then only monitors can be recorded.\
+This software works with x11 and wayland, but when using AMD/Intel or Wayland then only monitors can be recorded.
-GPU Screen Recorder only supports h264 and hevc codecs at the moment which means that webm files are not supported.\
-CPU usage may be higher on wayland than on x11 when using nvidia.
 ### TEMPORARY ISSUES
 1) screen-direct capture has been temporary disabled as it causes issues with stuttering.
 This might be a nvfbc bug.
 2) Recording the monitor on steam deck might fail sometimes.
 This happens even when using ffmpeg directly.
 This might be a steam deck driver bug.
 Recording a single window doesn't have this issue.